-For 2022, 2021 and 2020, the Company recorded depreciation expense of \$41.6 million, \$39.7 million and \$42.2 million, respectively.
+For 2023, 2022 and 2021, the Company recorded depreciation expense of \$42.6 million, \$41.6 million and \$39.7 million, respectively.

-During the third quarter of 2020, the Company met the requirements to classify as held for sale a dormant facility in New Jersey, included in its Electronics business segment.
-The sale of the facility was completed in January 2021, and the Company recognized a gain of \$3.9 million in "Selling, technical, general and administrative" in the Consolidated Statements of Operations.
-In connection with the sale, the Company received an initial cash deposit of \$4.6 million in the second half of 2020 and the remaining cash balance of \$19.0 million in the first quarter of 2021.
-Cash flows associated with the sale of this facility are included in "Other, net" in the Consolidated Statements of Cash Flows as a cash inflow from investing activities.
+In January 2021, the Company sold a dormant facility in New Jersey, included in its Electronics segment, and recognized a gain of \$3.9 million in "Selling, technical, general and administrative" in the Consolidated Statements of Operations.
+In connection with the sale, the Company received \$19.0 million in the first quarter of 2021 which is included in "Other, net" in the Consolidated Statements of Cash Flows as a cash inflow from investing activities.